omidshy/analyze-md/README.md

 molecular dynamics (MD) simulation.
 Employs the Einstein or Green-Kubo relation, where viscosity is determined from the integral of the pressure tensor elements or their auto-correlation function, respectively.

-The viscosity, *η*, is calculated from the integral of the pressure tensor auto-correlation function over time following the Green--Kubo approach
+The viscosity, $\eta$, is calculated from the integral of the pressure tensor auto-correlation function over time following the Green--Kubo approach

 <!--<picture>